Fusion-Power-Plant-Framework/bluemira/documentation/source/codes/codes.rst

 Run Mode
 """"""""

-Within each :py:class:`~bluemira.base.solver.Task`,
+Within each :py:class:`~bluemira.codes.interface.CodesTask`,
-there is the concept of a :py:class:`~bluemira.base.solver.RunMode`.
+there is the concept of a :py:class:`~bluemira.codes.interface.RunMode`.
-A :py:class:`~bluemira.base.solver.RunMode` enum enumerates the ways in which an external program can be run.
+A :py:class:`~bluemira.codes.interface.RunMode` enum enumerates the ways in which an external program can be run.
 It must, at least, contain a ``RUN`` option, but will often also have ``READ`` and ``MOCK`` options.